jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 All measure columns are numeric.
 Desimalseparator is ".", negative symbol for value is "-".
 Lettrs (x, y z) in variables name is used to denote 3-axial signals in the X, Y and Z directions.
+- Features are normalized and bounded within [-1,1].
+- Each feature vector is a row on the text file.

 <ul>
 <li>timeBodyAccMean-X</li>